Midwxst

 Edgar Nathaniel Sarratt III (born June 5, 2003), known professionally as Midwxst (stylized in all lowercase), is an American musician.
 Initially presenting a digicore sound, he began releasing music as $uspect in 2018 and released several extended plays between 2020 and 2022, including Back In Action (2021), Summer03 (2021), Better Luck Next Time.
 (2022), and Back In Action 3.0 (2022).
 Midwxst's debut studio album, E3, was released in September 2023.
-On Midwxst's musical style, sources mostly defined it as hyperpop.
+On Midwxst's musical style, sources mostly defined it as hyperpop, but he makes rap music as well.
 His second album, Archangel, was released in June 2025.
+His third album, Solitude In Silence was released in July 2026.

 Early life

-Sarratt was born in Columbia, South Carolina.
+Edgar Nathaniel Sarratt III was born on June 5, 2003 in Columbia, South Carolina.
 His father worked in the Air Force, and his mother worked as a Human Resources Executive, he also has an older sister.
 Saratt was diagnosed with attention deficit hyperactivity disorder when he was young.
 He attended Park Tudor School for High School.

 Saratt joined the Park Tudor School band and started making music as early as his sophomore year in High School.

 Career

 Based in Indiana, Sarratt would originally release his freestyle songs to SoundCloud.
 Towards the beginning of the COVID-19 pandemic, during the lockdowns, Midwxst would become involved in the early hyperpop scene had released his song "Trying" on November 20, 2020.
 Which would eventually garner traction online.
 The song had sat at over 5 million streams on Spotify as of October 2021.
 He embarked on a tour with Glaive in June 2022.
 Midwxst released E3, his debut studio album, in November 2023.
+In 2024, he released Back In Action 4.0.
+In 2025, he released Archangel, and in 2026, he released Solitude In Silence.

+Throughout his career, Sarratt had collaborated with the Internet rap collective Novagang.

 Artistry

-Sarratt's musical style has been described as hyperpop.
+Sarratt's musical style has been described as digicore hyperpop.
 He grew up listening to Kanye West, TLC, Aaliyah, and Beyoncé from his mother, while his father listened to hip hop.
 Sarratt cites Tyler, the Creator, Frank Ocean, Spitalfield, KT Tunstall, XXXTentacion, Porter Robinson, and Pi'erre Bourne as music influences.